bruvellu/terebratalia-wnts/2-text/wnt.md

 *wnt9* transcripts are first expressed in the invaginated endomesoderm of late gastrula embryos at a subterminal position (@fig:ligands2 and !@fig:s-ligands2).
 The domain forms a contiguous patch of mesodermal and endodermal cells expressing *wnt9* in the early larva, which differentiates into two distinct territories; one endodermal in the central portion of the gut and another mesodermal in a bilateral pair of anterior domains near the apical--mantle boundary.

-*wnt10* is expressed from the mid gastrula stage in a posterior ectodermal domain which acquires a subterminal position within the pedicle lobe in the early larva (@fig:ligands2 and !@fig:s-ligands2).
+*wnt10* is expressed from the mid gastrula stage in a posterior ectodermal domain, which acquires a subterminal position within the pedicle lobe in the early larva (@fig:ligands2 and !@fig:s-ligands2).
 Additionally, we detect *wnt10* transcripts in the late gastrula at a dorsal ectodermal patch of the apical lobe, similar to the dorsal domain of *wnt1t*, and in the late larva at the posterior mesoderm.

 *wnt11* is expressed in a posterodorsal ectodermal domain in the early gastrula, similar to *wnt4* (@fig:ligands2 and !@fig:s-ligands2).